ilg-physics-ucsb/physics6-manual/6CL/NuclearPhysics/NuclearPhysics.md

 The Geiger-Müller counter has applications in the fields of nuclear physics, geophysics (mining) and Voltage medical therapy with isotopes and x-rays.

 The sensitivity of a GM tube depends on how much voltage is placed between the anode and cathode.
 If the voltage is too small, ionizing events will not cause a discharge and the radioactive event will not be counted.
 If the voltage is too great, the tube will breakdown, resulting in discharges when no radioactive events have occurred.
 This results in an artificially high count.
 A properly functioning GM tube will exhibit a “plateau” effect, where the counting rate remains nearly constant over a range of applied voltage.
 The correct operating voltage for the Geiger-Mueller tube may be determined experimentally using a small radioactive source.
-Figure 1.1 displays a typical plateau curve.
+Figure 1 displays a typical plateau curve.

-Hint: We have determined the plateau voltage for you in this lab!
-Do not use any voltage besides what is labeled on your Nuclear Lab Station.

 ## Operational Overview